2.2. Opening Files

 2.2.2.
 Generic_File_Database

-You can also create your own file class by subclassing Generic_File and implementing its pure virtual functions.
+You can also create your own file class by subclassing Generic_File and implementing its virtual functions.